 This Code contains general guidelines for conducting the business of the Company consistent with the highest standards of business ethics.
 If you are faced with making a challenging decision regarding a particular situation, you are not alone.
 There are many resources available to help resolve ethical questions or concerns.

 If you have any questions, you may contact:

-- Your immediate supervisor; - Other supervisors or management personnel; - The Human Resources department; - The Company's Legal department; - The Company's General Counsel, at generalcounsel@ cyrusone.com; - The Company's Data Protection Office, at privacy@ CyrusOne.com; - The Company's Ethics & Compliance Helpline; or - by visiting www.cyrusone.ethicspoint.com or calling 1-844-348-5823 or the local country number listed on the Helpline website
+- · Your immediate supervisor; - Other supervisors or management personnel; - The Human Resources department; - The Company's Legal department; - The Company's General Counsel, at generalcounsel@cyrusone.com; - · The Company's Data Protection Office, at privacy@cyrusone.com; - The Company's Ethics & Compliance Helpline; or - By visiting www.cyrusone.ethicspoint.com or calling 1 844-348-5823 or the local country number listed on the Helpline website adhere to the standards and terms hereof.

-We expect all Company employees to adhere to these stan-dards, and to report any known or suspected violations.
+We expect all Company employees to adhere to these standards, and to report any known or suspected violations.
+On an annual basis, each Company employee will execute an acknowledgment of such employee's review of this Policy and agreement to